Best supplements for Indian athletes: an honest evidence-based guide

 Creatine monohydrate

 If I had to keep one performance supplement and throw the rest into the sea, it would be creatine.
-The single most studied supplement in sports science — hundreds of randomised trials over forty years — with a consistent, modest, real result: small but measurable improvement in strength, power, and lean-mass gain over months of training.
+It is the single most studied supplement in sports science — hundreds of randomised trials over forty years — and the International Society of Sports Nutrition's position stand confirms a consistent, modest, real result: measurable improvement in strength, power and lean-mass gain over months of training (Kreider et al., J Int Soc Sports Nutr, 2017).

 The dose is dull and stable: 3–5 grams of creatine monohydrate per day, every day.
 No loading phase.
 No cycling.
 Timing does not matter; take it with any meal.
 A several-month supply costs ₹800–1,500.

-Two myths worth burying.
+Two myths worth burying, both addressed directly in that ISSN review.
 Creatine does not damage kidneys in healthy adults — repeatedly studied.
 And it is not a steroid, not even close.
 It is an amino-acid-derived compound your body already makes and stores in muscle.

 That is the top tier.
 Two supplements.
 That is the whole shortlist with strong evidence.